Navigating Pet Laws and Regulations in the Philippines: An Extensive Guide

 The Animal Welfare Act of 1998, also known as Republic Act No. 8485, is the foundational legislation for animal rights in the Philippines.
 It outlines the responsibilities of pet owners and animal-related businesses and lays down the penalties for animal cruelty.

-• Definition of Animal Cruelty: The Act explicitly defines what counts as cruelty, which includes neglect, abandonment, maltreatment, and inflicting injury or death upon an animal.
+- Definition of Animal Cruelty: The Act explicitly defines what counts as cruelty, including neglect, abandonment, maltreatment, and inflicting injury or death upon an animal.

 Section 2: The Anti-Rabies Act of 2007 (Republic Act No. 9482)